Newex/solidTUS/README.md

   });
 ```

 another option is to determine where each file should be uploaded on per upload basis.
-In the `Controller` you can specify the file path:
+In the `Action` you can specify the file path:

 ```csharp